manishalankala/SinglenodeOpenStackdeployment/Readme.md

 A minimum of 50 GB of available disk space is recommended

-1 x 1 Gbps Network Interface Card
+Network Interface Cards -  1 x 1 Gbps Network Interface Card

+# Compute Nodes

+64-bit x86 processor with support for the Intel 64 or AMD64 CPU extensions, and the AMD-V or Intel VT hardware virtualization extensions enabled.

+A minimum of 2 GB of RAM is recommended.

+minimum of 50 GB of available disk space

+Network Interface Cards - 2 x 1 Gbps Network Interface Cards